 - Candidates interested in participating in the competition must click the check box on the IADR abstract submission site.

-- PBRN officers and executive committee members are not eligible.
+- NPBR officers and executive committee members are not eligible.

 - Candidates are responsible for presenting the research in compliance with the IADR call for abstracts.